ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/snippets_menu/readme.md

 The customization process is best explained through examples, which are available in the `examples_for_custom.js` file in this directory.
 Note that there's a lot of explanation here, but it's all actually pretty simple.
 Give it a try, and you'll pick it up quickly.
+Note that using this method can make it so that options selected in the configurator are ignored.

 The theory behind this customization is that the menu is represented by a nested JavaScript array (which is just like a python list).
 So